-I wish to take this opportunity on behalf of TFDA to thank all who in one way or another assisted in the development of these guidelines.
-Special thanks are extended to the following TFDA staff who worked tirelessly in the finalization of the first draft: Mr. Adonis Bitegeko, Mr. Proches Patrick, Ms. Chimpaye Julius, Dr. Itikija Mwanga, Dr. Daniel Fussi and Ms. Yulitha Martin who compiled and edited the guidelines.
+I wish to take this opportunity on behalf of TMDA to thank all who in one way or another assisted in the review of these guidelines.
+Special thanks are extended to the following TMDA staff who worked tirelessly in the finalization of the second edition: Mr. Emmanuel Alphonce, Ms. Siya Augustine, Mr. Paul Sonda, Mr. Maganga Bundala, Ms. Estella Meena, Dr. Daniel Fussi, Dr. Misambwa Agness Yongolo and Mr. Faustine Masatu who compiled and edited the guidelines.

-Special thanks are also extended to TFDA the below listed stakeholders for their valuable inputs in improving the Guidelines.
+Special thanks are also extended to TMDA Management Team for constructive inputs and endorsement of the guidance document.